• R Module 1

 [25] 17.05 18.90 16.70 16.90 14.50 15.50 14.60 18.60

-And here’s how to do the same thing in dplyr
+And here’s how to do the same thing in dplyr:

-We can get the same thing from indexing if we use the drop = F
+Notice that dplyr has maintained the data frame structure, while indexing has not.
+We can get the same thing from indexing if we use the drop = F argument:

-Since the result of the filter function is a data frame (which is why it printed in the result in the example above!), that data frame can be piped into the select
+Since the result of the filter function is a data frame (which is why it printed in the result in the example above!), that data frame can be piped into the select function.
+This easy chaining of arguments is one reason why people love to work with tidyverse packages.

 The pipe operator is one of the most common elements of the tidyverse group of packages.
 One of the tidyverse packages called magrittr even uses the pipe operator as its official logo, with the slogan “Ceci n’est pas un pipe”, a reference to this famous work of art.